 Bodenstab, one of the lone veterans for the Wildcats (1-4, 1-1 Big Six), called it one of her most memorable wins.

 “You don't want to be 0-4 as a senior and wonder how the rest of the season is going to go,” said Bodenstab, who added 11 digs.
 “Mia is such a factor for them, but we would not let her intimidate us.
 Kate played great, Alicia and Alexis were great up front – everyone who played contributed to this win.

-Page 2 of 2 - “We've been really successful the entire time I've played at Blue Springs, and this win is as big as any I have been involved with.
+“We've been really successful the entire time I've played at Blue Springs, and this win is as big as any I have been involved with.
 This is a special night.
 We're all going to enjoy it.”